Nits11/DC_Ghana_mapping/README.md

 the rasters are stacked and plotted to visualize the stack.
 	* finally the MICS data with gps coordinates are brought in, converted to a shape file and the raster values are extracted for each location.
 	* For analysis, the data must be standardized, they are scaled and exported as a .csv file to a final folder that contained ready to use .csv files for use in the geopspatial models.

+##MODIS Downloading scripts
+These include:

+1. mainDownload.R (run first)
+2. modisDownload.R (has all the functions)
+3. modisDownload.json (includes file directories and tile + product information for downloading)
+4. ModisLP.Rdata (empty Rdata for storing temporary information)
+5. agroclimate.netrc (login and password file - make sure to input your own!)

+NOTE: these are not for sharing and have been produced by the AgroClimate team at University of Florida, Department of Agriculture and Biological Engineering.
+However, I have included them educationally and incase the scripts seem interesting to those invited to this gitHub.

+NOTE: be sure to change all file directories appropriately for it to work.
+The connection can be annoying and so far has not been able to download more than two tiles at a time.